Field Day: Community service option 1

-Bethel Diamond Sports has been chosen to be a partner with the Reds Community Fund again this year.
-This year, the RCF will provide us with $5,500 which we will use for league fees, field lease, and equipment.
-In exchange, the Reds ask that we perform a minimum of three community service projects.
-The first community service project is our mandatory Field Day.
-This will take place Saturday, March 25 at the Bethel ball fields.
-Please sign-in at the concession stand to begin at 12:00 p.m.
-Some of our projects will include picking up trash, hanging signs, setting out trash cans, raking leaves, and weed-eating around fences and bleachers.
-We will need you to bring weed-eaters, work gloves, rakes, shovels, wheel barrows, ladders, and other tools.
+This will take place 10:00 am, Saturday, March 31 at the Bethel ball fields.
+Please sign-in at the concession stand.
+Some of our projects will include picking up trash, hanging signs, setting out trash cans, raking leaves, and staining picnic tables.
+We will need you to bring work gloves, rakes, shovels, wheel barrows, ladders, and other tools.
 Make sure your equipment has your name on it somewhere.

 BETHEL LION’S CLUB PANCAKE BREAKFAST

-Bethel Diamond Sports second community service event will be the Lions' Club Pancake Breakfast at the Bethel-Tate High School on April 15, 2017.
-Players will bus tables from 7:30-10:30 am.
+Bethel Diamond Sports second community service event will be the Lions' Club Pancake Breakfast at the Bethel-Tate High School on April 7, 2018.
+Players will bus tables from 7:30-10:00 am.
 Players will work in shifts of 30-60 minutes and should wear a team jersey, if available.
 Even if your child isn’t working, you can enjoy a pancake breakfast without messing up your kitchen or dirtying your dishes.
 The price for breakfast is $5 for adults and $3 for children 12 and under.
-Please contact Dawn Hollifield with any questions or to RSVP your child’s time slot to work.
+Please make sure to pay at the table before coming in.
+Contact Dawn Hollifield with any questions or to RSVP your child’s or team’s time slot to work.
 Dawn can be reached at (513) 404-8621 or email@example.com.
+Dawn will also be there to take pictures of all the players working hard!

 SPRING LITTER CLEAN-UP

 Bethel Diamond Sports asks that each team participates in at least one of the community service events.
-If you have any questions, feel free to contact Dawn or Mary.
+If you have any questions, feel free to contact Dawn (513)404-8621 or Dan Jeffers (513) 767-8329.
+Thanks!

 If you have gently used baseball and softball equipment that your child or team has outgrown, please consider donating it to the Bethel Diamond Sports Equipment Exchange.
 Our goal is to provide gloves, bats, helmets, and cleats for any child or coach that needs it.
 If you have equipment to donate, or are in need of equipment, please contact your coach or any Board Member of Bethel Diamond Sports.